Business Interview: Modupe Ibironke Sarumi, Ronke Sarumi Footwear (RSF)

 Determination, Dedication, Perseverance, Patience, and Prayers

 Do you have any start-up advice you can share with women reading this who would like to launch their own businesses?

-Depending on what your belief system is, for me, it means faith, and hard work.
+Depending on what your belief system is, for me, it means faith and hard work.
 Surrounding yourself with like-minded people is also very crucial.
 The idea of mentorship can also be advantageous if you a blessed to find that person.
-Lastly, focus on your mission/goal more so than profitability and trust that your gifts would make room from you, which would eventually make you profitable.
+Lastly, focus on your mission/goal more so than profitability and trust that your gifts would make room for you, which would eventually make you profitable.

 Do you have any advice on managing your small business finances?

-I am not a professional in this area, so I defer to the expert who assist as needed.
-It is imperative to keep the business account(s) separate from the personal however.
-Keeping accurate documentation is also very important.
+I am not a professional in this area, so I defer to the expert who assists as needed.
+It is imperative to keep the business account(s) separate from the personal.
+However, keeping accurate documentation is also very important.
 To be honest, I am a work in progress, I have days/weeks where I feel unaccomplished and others that I feel like I did something tangible.
 The key thing is to keep “working” the business, pause to evaluate, then adjust accordingly.